view-components/view-components/README.md

 If you discover any security related issues, please email mail@vitaliy.in instead of using the issue tracker.

 ## Testing

 #### Overview

-The package bundled with phpunit tests and web-application for integration/acceptance tests.
+This package bundled with unit tests and acceptance tests created with PhpUnit.

+To run tests, you must install this package as stand-alone project.

 #### Running Tests